 If we think about what the customer wants and gets from the product (rather than how the product itself works), then we are free to rethink what it is made from, how it carries out its functions and even the entire way it is manufactured.

-Why is VE so important for OEMs right now?
+Why is Value Engineering so important for OEMs right now?

 In the wake of Covid-19, Brexit, and other natural and geo-political ‘earthquakes’, vulnerabilities have been exposed in supply chains and the way entire sectors operate.